 Message/myth What are the facts?
 How does this message maintain violence?
-If the violence was serious, the girl/woman would leave her partner/ husband.
-It is not always easy for girls/women to leave abusive partners.
-There are many reasons girls/women stay in violent relationships.
-For example, they might: Be afraid to leave - many violent men threaten to kill their partners/wives if they leave Be financially dependent on their partners Think that violence is a normal part of a relationship Fear being shamed or shunned by their community Have nowhere to go Still love their partner and hope he can change Blame themselves and not feel they deserve better - this is often the result of emotional abuse Not want to separate their children from their father or leave without their children Be getting pressured by their family and their in-laws not to break up the This message maintains violence by silencing victims and leading others to doubt the truthfulness of victims.
-As a result: Girls/women in violent relationships are often shamed for not leaving.
+If the violence was serious, the victim would leave their partner/husband.
+It is not always easy for victims to leave abusive partners.
+There are many reasons that people stay in violent relationships.
+For example, they might: Be afraid to leave-many violent men threaten to kill their partners or harm their children if they leave Be financially dependent on their partners Think that violence is a normal part of a relationship Fear being shamed or shunned by their community Have nowhere to go Still love their partner and hope he can change Blame themselves and not feel they deserve better - this is often the result of emotional abuse Not want to separate their children from their father or leave without their children Be getting pressured by their family and their in-laws not to break up the marriage This message maintains violence by silencing victims and leading others to doubt the truthfulness of victims.
+As a result: People in violent relationships are often shamed for not leaving.
 The fear of being shamed can prevent them from seeking support.
 People, including friends, family, police and health care providers, may not believe victims or think they are not deserving of support because they have not left their partners.
+Violence does not occur in same-sex relationships.
+People in same-sex relationships have an equal or higher prevalence of experiencing intimate partner violence as heterosexual couples.
+Violence against people in same-sex relationships may not be acknowledged or may be labeled abnormal, particularly in countries where domestic violence is defined exclusively as violence against women.
+People may feel too ashamed to report the violence or ask for help.
+Men cannot be raped Corrective rape-the rape of lesbian, gay, or bisexual people to "cure" them of their sexual orientation-is committed against men, women, boys and girls.
+Boys, particularly those who do not conform to traditional gender norms for boys, are especially vulnerable to GBV.
+Men may feel too ashamed to report the violence or ask for help.